fernandopalafox/fernandopalafox.github.io/content/writing/struggle_note.md

 After all, "[no se aprende en cabeza ajena](https://forum.wordreference.com/threads/nadie-aprende-en-cabeza-ajena.451203/#:~:text=%22Nobody%20learns%20from%20other%20people's%20mistakes%22.)."
 What people need is a good ear.
 They need to feel understood, validated, and seen.
-If you love someone I can't think of a greater gift than just sitting and listening.
+If you love someone I can't think of a greater gift than giving them a supportive space to fully express how they feel.

 ## Struggle as a distraction